timacdonald/json-api/README.md

 }
 ```

-We may then create an `$attributes` property on the API resource and list the model's attributes we want to return.
+We will now create an `$attributes` property and list the model's attributes we want to return.

 ```php
 <?php